 ‘Switch 2 can’t come soon enough’: Nintendo lowers forecast again as Switch sales decline 30%

-Nintendo Switch has now cleared 150m, but sales are slowing faster than the company expected
+Switch has now cleared 150m, but sales are slowing faster than Nintendo expected

-Nintendo has lowered its Nintendo Switch sales forecast by a further 1.5 million units, as sales continue to decline in the runup to the launch of its next-gen console.
+Nintendo has lowered its Switch sales forecast by a further 1.5 million units, as sales continue to decline in the run-up to the launch of its next-gen console.

-Nintendo Switch sold 4.82m Switch consoles during the quarter, for a total of 9.54m for the fiscal year, and 150.86m life-to-date.
+Nintendo sold 4.82m Switch consoles during the quarter, for a total of 9.54m this fiscal year, and 150.86m life-to-date.
 The Switch has to clear 154 million (Nintendo DS) and at least 160 million (PS2) to become the best-selling console in history.

 Year-on-year, Switch hardware sales are down more than 30%, and software sales are down 24%, which Nintendo partly attributes to the boost provided by The Legend of Zelda: Tears of the Kingdom (released in May 2023) and Super Mario Bros.
 Wonder (released in October 2023) in its previous fiscal year.

-The Switch is now approaching eight years old, and Nintendo finally announced plans to release Nintendo Switch 2 last month, along with plans for worldwide hands-on events starting in April.
+Nintendo finally announced Nintendo Switch 2 last month, along with plans for worldwide hands-on events starting in April, by which time the original Switch will have been available for over eight years.

-Dr Serkan Toto, CEO of Tokyo-based game industry consultancy Kantan Games, told VGC the results suggest that Nintendo Switch 2 “cannot come soon enough” and questioned what games the company would use to fill the gap.
+Dr Serkan Toto, CEO of Tokyo-based game industry consultancy Kantan Games, told VGC today’s Nintendo results suggest that Switch 2 “cannot come soon enough” and questioned what games the company would use to fill the gap.
 Currently, Nintendo’s confirmed Switch release schedule includes only the upcoming Xenoblade remaster.

 “It is now much clearer how Nintendo overestimated the life that is still left in the Switch at the start of the fiscal year,” he said.
 “Nintendo now revised the hardware sales forecast two times, and I expect them to miss even this lowered forecast.